TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/WMI(Windows Management Instrumentation).md

 ```

 We then proceed to establish a WMI session using either of the following protocols:
-- **DCOM:** RPC over IP will be used for connecting to WMI.
+- ***DCOM*:** RPC over IP will be used for connecting to WMI.
 This protocol uses port 135/TCP and ports 49152-65535/TCP, just as explained when using sc.exe.
-- **Wsman:** WinRM will be used for connecting to WMI.
+- ***Wsman*:** WinRM will be used for connecting to WMI.
 This protocol uses ports 5985/TCP (WinRM HTTP) or 5986/TCP (WinRM HTTPS).

 To establish a WMI session from Powershell, we can use the following commands and store the session on the `$Session` variable, which we will use throughout the room on the different techniques:
 ```powershell